deepakkamboj/playwright-ai-reporter/examples/README.md

 This will install:
 - `@playwright/test` - Playwright testing framework
-- `playwright-smart-reporter` - The smart reporter (linked from parent)
+- `playwright-ai-reporter` - The smart reporter (linked from parent)
 - `dotenv` - Environment variable management

 ---